 - Stanford Law School National Public Service Award

 - Stanford Law School Miles L. Rubin Public Interest Award

 The National Public Service Award is designated for an attorney whose work on behalf of the public has had national impact, and the Miles L. Rubin Public Interest Award will be given annually to a Stanford Law School alumnus/a who has similarly engaged in public service and had a significant impact on the community, national, or international level.

-These fellowships help alumni launch their public interest careers through a paid one-year fellowship in a law-related endeavor designed to further the public interest.
-Only SLS alumni who graduated within the past five years are eligible to apply:
+These fellowships help JD alumni launch their public interest careers through a paid one-year fellowship in a law-related endeavor designed to further the public interest.
+Only SLS JD alumni are eligible to apply for these programs: